brettChapman/multivis/README.md

 E-mail: brett.chapman@murdoch.edu.au, brett.chapman78@gmail.com

 ### Citation
-If you would cite multivis in a scientific publication, you can use the following: [currently pending publication submission
+If you would like to cite MultiVis in a scientific publication, please cite this GitHub page until a citation to a publication becomes available.